LearnMetabarcoding/LearnMetabarcoding/sphinx/source/otu_phylogeny/otu_trees.rst

 .. admonition:: Exercise

 	* Download your input sequences and your alignment to your personal computer.
 	* Open each file in the software Aliview, or your preferred alignment viewer.
-If you're completely new to viewing alignments, you may want to read the page on :ref:`viewing alignments <viewing_alignments>`.
+If you're completely new to viewing alignments, you may want to read the page on :ref:`viewing alignments <alignment_viewing>`.
 	* You should see no gaps in your input sequences, but some gaps in your aligned sequences.
-	*How accurate does the alignment appear to be - is it very gappy or only slightly.
+	* How accurate does the alignment appear to be - is it very gappy or only slightly.
-	*In general, are the aligned sequences consistent?
+	* In general, are the aligned sequences consistent?

 Building a tree
 ===============